Jakcrimson/facial_landmark_emotion_classification/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 Developed by Pierre LAGUE and François MULLER (@franzele21) at the University of Lille, France. 🚀📊

+---

+# For Mr TOMMASI

+In order to evaluate our work you have the pdf report at the root of the folder as well as our notebooks and additionnal scripts in the script folder.
+For additionnal code, the archive folder will contain a wider range of our work.

+In the script folder, the standard classification methods are in the file named **standard_approaches.ipynb**, the Deep Learning approach is in the file named **deep_learning_approach.ipynb**.
+Both are commented and the outputs have not been cleared **we recommend to only clear the outputs if it is not counter-indicated**, some cells are extremely computationally demanding and will quite litteraly crash your computer (we bought the whole PC, we will use the whole PC).
+The **deep_learning_approach** notebook is okay to "run all".